AStaliarenka/webixLIbCodeExample/README.md

-# pieces-of-private-code
+# webix-lib-code-example
-There are some pieces of code from previous work private repositories
+There are some pieces of code with webix.js